What Is a Paddle Raise? The Complete Fundraiser Guide

 | Format | Emcee leads; guests raise paddles or pledge on phones | Guests browse and bid quietly |

-| Revenue | Often $20K–$200K+ in one moment | Varies by items and attendance |
+| Revenue | Often $20,000 to $200,000 or more in one moment | Varies by items and attendance |

 | Best for | Mission-driven, emotional ask | Many items, varied price points |

 Many events run both.
-A paddle raise fundraiser fits naturally after a mission video or beneficiary story.
+A paddle raise fundraiser fits after a mission video or beneficiary story.
 A silent auction runs during cocktail hour or dinner.
 How to run a charity auction covers the full flow.

 How do you run a paddle raise?
 Step-by-step